Hera: Heracles

 Heracles strangling the snakes sent by Hera, Attic red-figured stamnos, ca. 480–470 BCE.
 From Vulci, Etruria.

 Hera is the stepmother and enemy of Heracles.
 The name Heracles means "Glory of Hera".
-In Homer's Iliad, when Alcmene was about to give birth to Heracles, Zeus announced to all the gods that on that day a child by Zeus himself, would be born and rule all those around him.
+In Homer's Iliad, when Alcmene was about to give birth to Heracles, Zeus announced to all the gods that on that day a child by Zeus himself, descended from his son Perseus, would be born and rule all those around him.
 Hera, after requesting Zeus to swear an oath to that effect, descended from Olympus to Argos and made the wife of Sthenelus (son of Perseus) give birth to Eurystheus after only seven months, while at the same time preventing Alcmene from delivering Heracles.
 This resulted in the fulfillment of Zeus's oath in that it was Eurystheus rather than Heracles.
 In Pausanias' recounting, Hera sent witches (as they were called by the Thebans) to hinder Alcmene's delivery of Heracles.
 The witches were successful in preventing the birth until Historis, daughter of Tiresias, thought of a trick to deceive the witches.
 Like Galanthis, Historis announced that Alcmene had delivered her child; having been deceived, the witches went away, allowing Alcmene to give birth.

 Hera's wrath against Zeus's son continued and while Heracles was still an infant, Hera sent two serpents to kill him as he lay in his cot.
 Heracles throttled the snakes with his bare hands and was found by his nurse playing with their limp bodies as if they were a child's toys.

 According to an earlier source, however, Hera had nothing to do with the snakes in Heracles's crib.
 Pherecydes said that "it was Amphitryon who put the serpents in the bed, because [then] he would know which of the two children was his, and that when Iphicles fled, and Heracles stood his ground, he knew that Iphicles was begotten of his body."